Cody-Wise/Cody-Wise/README.md

 🎒 I will be graduating from Alchemy Code Lab in September 2022.

-I am hoping to join a fun team to showcase my JS skills and help the company grow and make differences in people's lives.
+I am hoping to join a fun team to showcase my dev skills, help the company grow and make differences in people's lives.

 📫 You can reach me at codyaricwise@gmail.com